 Nomads have also proved how compatible they are with nature.
-Following are the main permaculture principles which can be noticed in Nomads life as well.
+Following, are the main permaculture principles that can be noticed in nomads’ life as well.

 - Nomads are observant and closely tied up with nature.
-The interaction between them is quite amazing.
+The interaction between nomads & nature is quite amazing.
 Almost all aspects of their lives are inspired by nature.
-It is nature which determines their habitat, time of kuch, and even what they eat.
+It is nature that determines their habitat, time of transhumance, and even what they eat.
 Whenever they face any problem, they seek the answer in nature.
 Mountains, rivers, plains and every natural element are their divine sources of inspiration.
-Without nature, life has no meaning for the Nomads.
-One needs to be engaged with nature like the Nomads to find out how nature offers the best solutions.
+Without nature, life has no meaning for the nomads.
+One needs to be engaged with nature like nomads to find out how nature offers the best solutions.

 - Nomads make the best use of natural resources.
 Their only sources of energy are natural resources.
 Therefore, they know how to manage natural resources so that they can use them in time of need.
 They implement things in ways that benefit both humanity and the environment.

 - Nomads are no consumers.
 The mutual interaction between Nomads & nature and the way they make use of renewable resources make them by far the less consumptive groups.

 - Since their lives are fully dependent on nature, they know the importance of conserving it.
 So, they do their best to produce no waste.
 With Nomads nothing goes to waste or misuses.
 They know the value of the things Mother Nature has provided them.
 When nature gives them grass, they help it keep its Carbon in return.
 When the herd consumes the majority of soil’s nutrients, they return them to the pastures through manure.